 Make your pitch as engaging as possible.

 You can use plenty of templates to write a “good” pitch.
 But the journalist you contact has probably received hundreds of “good” pitches.
 They’re looking for the extraordinary, the innovative, or the surprising.
-So be creative in your pitches, and make yourself stand out from the others.
+So be creative in your pitches, and make yourself stand out.